Please consult the new program program deadlines page for term-specific program deadlines.

 - Contact the Study Abroad Office - Submit a Faculty Interest Form to arrange a meeting with a Study Abroad regional advisor.
 In the meeting the SAO staff will discuss the director’s preliminary program ideas, review the online proposal process, and answer any questions the prospective director may have about the process.
 The SAO will discuss the resources and support services provided by the SAO, as well as responsibilities of a study abroad faculty director.

 Timeline: at least 18-24 months prior to the intended start date

-Initial interest meetings may occur no later than March 31 if the faculty intends to submit a new program proposal by the April deadline.
+Initial interest meetings may occur no later than March 31 if faculty intend to submit a new program proposal for summer and spring break program.

 - Meet with Department Liaisons – As part of the program proposal process and the study abroad curriculum integration initiative, the proposing faculty director along with the study abroad office will meet with the department head, graduate/undergraduate program director/coordinator of advising, and college liaison.
 In the meeting we will discuss preliminary ideas for the program, including the course(s) planned to be taught and/or offered on the program, any course related field trips included on the program, as well as program location, when the program will be offered, and anticipated budget/cost.
 Early discussions about the program will help weigh how the program will integrate into departmental goals and enrollment strategies, determine whether the program’s academic content meets departmental and university standards, identify any potential challenges and how those might be best addressed in the program development, and garner support from the department and college more broadly.